bufbuild-ru/docs/docs/generate/overview/index.md

 This is the Buf config file specifically related to code generation.
 It's usually placed at the root of your workspace and specifies the plugin to be used for each output, the output path, and set of options that enables you to customize the generated code further.

+::: tip Note
-::: tip To see all of the available configuration options, go to the [`buf.gen.yaml` reference](../../configuration/v2/buf-gen-yaml/).
+To see all of the available configuration options, go to the [`buf.gen.yaml` reference](../../configuration/v2/buf-gen-yaml/).
 :::

 ## Generating with local plugins